thien0291/OIDC-test-repo/README.md

 - run `rails db:migrate` to generate required tables

 * Database initialization
-- run `rails db:generate_mock_articles` to generate mock articles data in database
+- run `rails db:generate_real_articles` to generate mock articles data in database

 * How to run the test suite